muntjac-software/double/README.md

 # double
-A game to keep your mental maths sharp
+*a game to keep your mental maths sharp*